keu/docs/astro/secrets-backend.md

 2. In your Astro project, delete the environment variables from your `Dockerfile`.
 3. [Deploy your changes](https://docs.astronomer.io/astro/deploy-code) to Astro.

-You now should be able to see your secret information being pulled from Secrets Manager on Astro.
-From here, you can store any Airflow variables or connections as secrets on Secrets Manager and use them in your project.
+You now should be able to see your secret information being pulled from AWS Secrets Manager on Astro.
+From here, you can store any Airflow variables or connections as secrets on AWS Secrets Manager and use them in your project.

 </TabItem>